 Further details on the Tax Section programme can be found on the Conference Website:http://www.slsconference.uk/programme

-If you are also interested in delivering a paper or organising a panel, please submit your paper abstract or panel details by 11:59pm UK time on Monday 26th March.
-All abstracts and panel details must be submitted through the Oxford Abstracts conference system which can be accessed using the following link – https://app.oxfordabstracts.com/stages/488/submission – and following the instructions (select ‘Track’ for the relevant subject section).
-If you experience any issues in using Oxford Abstracts, please contact email@example.com.
+If you are interested in delivering a paper or organising a panel, please submit your paper abstract or panel details by 11:59pm UK time on Tuesday 24th March 2020.
+All abstracts and panel details must be submitted through the Oxford Abstracts conference system which can be accessed using the following link – https://app.oxfordabstracts.com/stages/1763/submitter – and following the instructions (select ‘Track’ for the relevant subject section).
+If you registered for Oxford Abstracts for last year’s conference, please ensure that you use the same e-mail address this year if that address remains current.
+For those whose papers are accepted, the original submission offers the facility to upload a full paper nearer the time.
+If you experience any issues in using Oxford Abstracts, please contact http://firstname.lastname@example.org.

 As the SLS is keen to ensure that as many members with good quality papers as possible are able to present, we discourage speakers from presenting more than one paper at the conference.
 With this in mind, when you submit an abstract via Oxford Abstracts you will be asked to note if you are also responding to calls for papers or panels from other sections.

-Please also note that the SLS offers a Best Paper Prize which can be awarded to academics at any stage of their career and which is open to those presenting papers individually or within a panel.
+Please also note that the SLS offers two prizes.
+First, The Best Paper Prize, which can be awarded to academics at any stage of their career and which is open to those presenting papers individually or within a panel.
 The Prize carries a £250 monetary award and the winning paper will, subject to the usual process of review and publisher’s conditions, appear in Legal Studies.
 To be eligible:

 - papers must not exceed 12,000 words including footnotes (as counted in Word);